logzio/logz-docs/_source/user-guide/archive-and-restore/set-s3-permissions.md

 aws s3 cp s3://<BUCKET-NAME>/DELETE-logzio-test.txt SUCCESSFUL-GetObject-perms.txt
 ```

-If all the commands are successful, we can archive and restore your logs with these IAM user credentials.
+If all the commands are successful,
+Logz.io can archive and restore your logs with these credentials.

 </div>